Small-Block Chevy Timing Chain And Gears

 A double-roller timing chain with steel gears is really all you need for a street-driven car.
 Beyond that, it's all about style and attitude.

-In the 40+ years the first-gen small-block Chevy was produced, there have been several styles of timing chain covers.
+During it's long and successful production run, first-gen small-block Chevys have been fitted with several styles of timing chain covers.
 The important difference is where the timing pointer mounts.

 Before you buy a Chinese-made chrome timing chain cover to put on your American hot rod, consider re-using the stock piece.
 The quality of metal is better, and the chrome plating on that cheap tin will hold in engine heat.